-Before joining JFF, Ms. Grobe developed and co-convened (with the Boston Private Industry Council) the ongoing Youth Transition’s Task Force working to reduce dropouts in Boston.
-She has been a teacher at and director of alternative high schools, on staff at the internationally recognized Boston Compact, and project manager in the Governor’s Education Office in Massachusetts.
-Ms. Grobe holds a Bachelor's in education from the University of Nebraska and a Master's of Education in secondary school administration from Northeastern University.
+Ms. Grobe has been Director of Diploma Plus, a national alternative school model.
+She was a teacher and director of alternative high schools, on staff at the internationally recognized Boston Compact and project manager in the Governor’s Education Office in Massachusetts.
+Ms. Grobe holds a Bachelor's in Education from the University of Nebraska and a Master's of Education in secondary school administration from Northeastern University.